Approx. duration: 24 months

 - English and Maths (if required) Level 2

-Progression: Site Carpenter or Bench Joiner progression onto Level 3 Apprenticeship
+Site Carpenter or Bench Joiner progression onto Level 3 Apprenticeship

-A Site Carpenter will prepare and install basic building components e.g. doors, straight staircases, wall and floor units and erecting structural carpentry and roof structures on a building site or in domestic and commercial premises.
+Will prepare and install basic building components e.g. doors, straight staircases, wall and floor units and erecting structural carpentry and roof structures on a building site or in domestic and commercial premises.

-An Architectural Joiner will produce building components by setting out, marking out and manufacturing basic architectural products, including doors, windows, straight staircases and associated ironmongery.
+Will create building components by setting out, marking out and manufacturing basic architectural products, including doors, windows, straight staircases and associated ironmongery.